garciart/network-automation/exercises/README.md

 print(child.before)
 ```

+Check your output for errors.
+You should see results similar to the manual method results.

 -----

 ## Test connectivity from the host to the device.

 Up to this point, you have only used CentOS' Bourne-again Shell (Bash) to either connect to a device using Telnet or to open a Python interpreter.
-To perform tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration, you will have to run utilities, start and stop services, etc., on the host through Bash.
+To perform tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration, you will have to start and stop Linux services, run Linux utilities, etc., on the host device using Bash.

 Open another Terminal and enter the following command; this will be your **Bash Terminal**: